LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 | [**SpriteSortMode.BackToFront**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.BackToFront) | Sprites are sorted by depth in back-to-front order prior to drawing. |
 | [**SpriteSortMode.FrontToBack**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.FrontToBack) | Sprites are sorted by depth in front-to-back order prior to drawing. |

-Let's see this in action.
-We've already set the `layerDepth` parameter of the icon to `1.0f`.
+Now we can see this in action.
+We have already set the `layerDepth` parameter of the icon to `1.0f`.
 Find the `_spriteBatch.Begin()` method call and update it to the following:

 [!code-csharp[](./snippets/sortmode.cs?highlight=13)]

-Now we're telling it to use the [**SpriteSortMode.FrontToBack**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.FrontToBack) sort mode, which will sort the draw calls so that those with a higher `layerDepth` will be drawn on top of those with a lower one.
-Even though we didn't change the order of the `_spriteBatch.Draw` calls, if you run the game now, you will see the following:
+Now we are telling it to use the [**SpriteSortMode.FrontToBack**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.FrontToBack) sort mode, which will sort the draw calls so that those with a higher `layerDepth` will be drawn on top of those with a lower one.
+Even though we did not change the order of the `_spriteBatch.Draw` calls, if you run the game now, you will see the following:

 | ![Figure 5-17: The MonoGame icon drawn on top of the wordmark](./images/icon-on-top-of-wordmark.png) |
 | :--------------------------------------------------------------------------------------------------: |